perfsonar/docs/config_pscheduler_limits.rst

   if the run's time range overlaps the specified range but does not fall completely within it.

-Note that limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.
+Note that limits of this type are only evaluated when scheduling runs and will be considered having passed when a task is submitted.

 For example::